BluEye-Robotics/blueye.sdk/docs/video/gstreamer-for-video-streaming.md

     1. Download the relevant installer for your computer from https://gstreamer.freedesktop.org/download .
     Using the latest stable relase should be fine, at the time of writing that is `1.16.1 runtime installer`
     2. Run the installer.
 When asked to choose a setup type choose to do a __complete__ installation.
 This is because some plugins that are needed for the basic pipeline later are not included if you choose to install the typical setup
     3. To run GStreamer commands form the terminal, GStreamer must be added to the PATH environment variable.
-This can be done from the advanved system settings.
+This can be done from the advanced system settings.
 Add `%GSTREAMER_1_0_ROOT_X86_64%\bin` to path.
 Alternatively you can choose to run gst-launch-1.0.exe from the folder it is installed in, typically `C:\gstreamer\1.0\x86_64\bin`

 ??? abstract "Mac OS"